International

 Foreign Trade

-Kuwait is highly dependent on foreign trade, which represented 98 % of the GDP in 2021, the latest World Bank data available.
-As the fourth largest OPEC oil producer, Kuwait's exports earnings mainly come from mineral fuels, oils and distillation products (over 95% of total exports and accounting for almost 50% of the GDP).
-On the other hand, the country depends particularly on imports of food products, consumer goods and semi-finished products.
-Imports have increased quickly in recent years due to the country’s undertaking of large projects and a high private consumption demand, and for 2022 they were led by motor cars, radio-telephony transmission tools, medicines, electronics equipments, and jewellery.
+Kuwait is highly dependent on foreign trade, which represents 91% of its GDP (World Bank, latest data available).
+As the fourth-largest OPEC oil producer, Kuwait's export earnings mainly come from mineral fuels, oils, and distillation products, which account for over 95% of total exports and almost 50% of the GDP.
+On the other hand, the country relies particularly on imports of food products, consumer goods, and semi-finished products.
+Imports have increased rapidly in recent years due to the country's undertaking of large projects and high private consumption demand.
+In 2023, imports were led by cars (11.8%), petroleum gas (6.0%), broadcasting equipment (3.6%), packaged medicaments (3.0%), and jewellery (2.9% - data OEC).

 Source: World Trade Organisation (WTO) ; Latest available data